 Stone, Salt Air, and the Sourcing Logic of Zadar's Old Town

 Zadar's historic peninsula is compact enough that a short walk separates most of its serious dining rooms, but proximity doesn't flatten the differences between them.
 The city sits at the intersection of Adriatic fishing waters and Dalmatian hinterland agriculture, and how a kitchen engages with that geography says more about its ambitions than any menu description.
-Kapric, addressed at Ul.
-Kraljskog Dalmatina 1, occupies a position inside the old town fabric where the supply logic of coastal Croatian cooking is felt most directly.
+Kapric is a restaurant in Zadar at Ul.
+Kraljskog Dalmatina 1, known for modern steakhouse and seafood grill cooking at about $35 per person.
+It occupies a position inside the old town fabric where the supply logic of coastal Croatian cooking is felt most directly.
 Stone-paved streets, the ambient sound of the sea channel, and the particular light of the Dalmatian afternoon shape the approach to any meal here before a dish arrives.

 The broader dining category Kapric belongs to is one that Croatian coastal towns have refined over decades: the mid-to-upper restaurant that treats local sourcing not as a marketing point but as an operational constraint.
 Fish comes from the Adriatic because that is what the boats bring in.
 Lamb and game come from the karst interior because that is what the land produces.
 Olive oil is pressed from Dalmatian groves.
 These aren't choices made for positioning; they reflect a supply chain that has defined this cuisine for generations, and it is the standard against which any kitchen in this part of Croatia is quietly measured.